-Here you have a classic example - I purposely did not go to Hörde,36 I was so sure of what would happen there.
-Everything had been prepared, because each individual soul had gradually grown into the whole, large work.
+I could also tell you who were the main leaders when the Outer Organization2 was founded.
+Please remember, this can be proved.
+To an outstanding degree it is your work, it came about through your co-operation.
+It is mainly through your activity that the whole war apparatus - the Congregatio militaris - was carried over into peacetime.
+Here you have a classic example - I purposely did not go to Hoerde3, I was so sure what would happen there.
+Everything had been prepared, because each individual soul had gradually grown into the whole, big apparatus.

-My dear Schoenstatt Family, please admit that I am right to re - address the hymn of thanksgiving you have been singing and return it to you with gratitude and joy.
+My dear Schoenstatt Family, please admit that I am right to re-address the hymn of thanksgiving you have been singing and return it to you with gratitude and joy.
 I know that by doing so I include in very general terms what is moving me personally.
 I could sing a hymn of praise to all who have not been directly mentioned in what has already been said.
-I am thinking now of all of you, also of the young generation, who again and again stand as guarantors for the whole Family through enriching the capital of grace.
-Right from the beginning it was my ideal to do nothing in the whole Family without my co - workers.
+I am thinking now of all of you, also of the young generation, who again and again stand as guarantor for the whole Family through the capital of grace, through enriching the capital of grace.
+Right from the beginning it was my ideal to do nothing in the whole Family without my co-workers.
 I know that this thought has permeated all that I have done.
-Other bodies37 with whom I do not have direct contact also act according to the law, "Nothing without us!"
-Eternity will one day show that the smallest and most insignificant members of our Family have contributed treasure upon treasure.
-Without their heroic life of sacrifice and prayer the Family and its spirit, as we see it today, would be inconceivable.
+Other bodies with whom I do not have direct contact also act according to the law: Nothing without us!
+Eternity will one day show that the Family, with its spirit as it exists today, is unthinkable without the smallest and most insignificant members of our Family who have contributed treasure upon treasure, without the heroic life of sacrifice and prayer of the members of the Family.

 Indeed, nothing without you!
 I don't know what I should highlight in particular.

 Just imagine, our Sisters have lived for ten years without a written law, and yet they have grown into the most varied fields of activity.
 How was that possible?
 And when you look back for a moment, you will find that not one jot of their original ideal has been cast aside.
 Our eldest Sisters have merely matured inwardly in these ten years to such an extent that they gradually begin to understand what we set up as a programme ten years ago.
-I can prove precisely which school of thought has come from this or that Sister.
-Each can discover the best qualities of her soul in all that we are aiming at as a Family.
-It is part of our pedagogy of ideals, our pedagogy of movement, and of our pedagogy of anticipation.38
+I can prove precisely which spiritual trend has come from this or that Sister.
+Each can discover herself again, the best qualities of her soul, in the Family, in all that we are aiming at.
+That is part of our pedagogy of ideals, of development (movement), a pedagogy of anticipation.